Can a Daily Fish Oil Supplement Help Curb Symptoms of ADHD?

 For Montgomery’s study, schoolchildren were given fish oil supplements rich in omega-3 essential fatty acids (EFAs) for a period of three months.
 During this time, he children showed significant improvements in behavior, reading, and spelling.

 Given this finding, Montgomery has become a proponent of fish-oil supplements for children with ADHD.
-“People would be lucky if they could get their kids’ EFA levels up sufficiently by diet alone,” Montgomery says.
+“People would be lucky if they could get their kids’ EFA levels up sufficiently by food choices alone,” Montgomery says.
 “I think supplementation with omega 3s is the only sensible way forward.
 One gram per day seems right for most children.”

 Montgomery recommends choosing a fish oil supplement that contains a high ratio of omega-3 fatty acids (EPA) to omega-6 fatty acids (DHA).
 “The right ratio of 3s to 6s seems to be about four to one,” he says.